BBVA/patton/docs/source/install.rst

 Updating Patton database
 ++++++++++++++++++++++++

-Patton borrow the vulnerability information from NIST, updating their database with new information form them.
+Patton borrows the vulnerability information from NIST database, and provides a way for update its own database with new information from NIST.

-Usually NIST releases new vulnerability information around 2 hours (following the NIST guidelines).
+NIST usually releases new vulnerability information every 2 hours (following the NIST guidelines).
 Then, choice an update time, no less than 2 hours.
 1 or 2 times per day should be a reasonable balance.

-To update Patton server you only need to execute:
+To update Patton database you only need to execute:

 .. code-block:: console

    > patton-server update-db

-Optionally, you can choose a web-hook to call with the news CVEs, when the updating process was done:
+Optionally, you can choose a web-hook to call to with the new information retrieved, when the updating process was done:

 .. code-block:: console